 Calendar days mean every day on the calendar except that of a deadline in this Compact that falls on a weekend, state holiday, or Tribal holiday.
-That deadline shall be extended to the next calendar day.
+That deadline shall be extended to the next calendar day that is not a weekend, State holiday, or Tribal holiday.

-Compact means this document which has resulted from government-to-government negotiations in their sovereign capacity.
+Compact means this document, which has resulted from government-to-government negotiations in their sovereign capacity.